Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Compaction and Quenching

 \section{Compaction and Quenching}

-Gas inflows within galactic discs, partially driven by VDI and migrating clumps, naturally trigger wet compaction and inside-out quenching \citep{DekelBurkert, Zolotov15, Tacchella16}. \Figs{compaction1} shows an example of compaction and quenching in VELA-3 and VELA-6.
+Gas inflows within galactic discs, partially driven by migrating clumps and minor mergers, naturally trigger wet compaction and inside-out quenching \citep{DekelBurkert, Zolotov15, Tacchella16}. \Figs{compaction1} shows an example of compaction and quenching in VELA-3 and VELA-6.
 The overall behaviour is similar in both models.
 At high redshifts, the galaxy is star-forming and diffuse (pre-compaction phase), characterized by a relatively high sSFR and low surface stellar density in the inner 1 kpc, $\Sigma_1$.
 After some time, the galaxy reaches a maximum in $\Sigma_1$.
-This happens a little earlier in VELA-3 and the maximum density is higher.
-The sSFR remains high during the peak of the compaction event.
+This marks the compaction event.
+The sSFR remains high during the peak of compaction.
 After that maximum, the galaxy reduces its sSFR (quenching) and enters into the post-compaction phase with roughly constant $\Sigma_1$ within a factor of 2.
 This path in the $\Sigma_1$-sSFR plane, also seen in observations \citep{Barro13}, seems robust against variations in the feedback strength.
+The only noticiable difference is that compaction happens a little earlier in VELA-3 and the maximum density is higher.
+Most probably this is due to a higher stellar production in VELA-3.

 The evolution of the mass in the different components within the central 1 kpc is a key feature in compaction events (\Fig{compaction2}).
 In the VELA-3 run, the peak in gas and SFR within 1 kpc is narrower in time than in VELA-6.
 The maximum gas mass is also a factor 2 lower in VELA-6.
 This decreases the maximum of stellar mass by a factor of 2, because of the self-regulation by feedback.
 This maximum of compaction happens after the central mass becomes dominated by stars in both cases.
 It seems that feedback weakens compaction and gas inflows within the galaxy by less than a factor of 2.
-After that maximum of compaction, both gas mass and SFR strongly decreases, most probably due to gas consumption and strong outflows driven by the nuclear starburst.
-However, in VELA-6, the stellar mass and dark-matter mass decreases by a factor of 2, most probably due to fluctuations in the gravitational potential induced by gas outflows \citep{Pontzen12}.
+After that maximum of compaction, both gas mass and SFR strongly decreases, due to gas consumption and strong outflows driven by the nuclear starburst (Z15).
+However, in VELA-6, the stellar mass and dark-matter mass decreases by a factor of 2, due to fluctuations in the gravitational potential induced by gas outflows \citep{Pontzen12}.
 As a result, the stellar mass after compaction in VELA-6 is 0.5 dex lower than in VELA-3.